 Seattle Kraken Overview

-The Seattle Kraken are a professional ice hockey team based in Seattle, Washington, competing in the National Hockey League (NHL) as part of the Pacific Division in the Western Conference.
-Founded in 2021, the Kraken play their home games at Climate Pledge Arena and are owned by Seattle Hockey Partners, led by Jerry Bruckheimer, Tod Leiweke, and Samantha Holloway.
-The team is recognized for its deep sea blue and red alert colors and its mascot Buoy, a sea troll inspired by Seattle culture.
+The Seattle Kraken are a professional ice hockey team based in Seattle, Washington, competing in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
+Founded in 2021, the team began play during the 2021–22 NHL season and plays its home games at Climate Pledge Arena.
+Owned by Seattle Hockey Partners, the franchise is led by Jerry Bruckheimer, Tod Leiweke, and Samantha Holloway, with minority stakeholders including Adrian Hanauer, Andy Jassy, Tim Leiweke, Marshawn Lynch, and Macklemore.
+Their team colors reflect several shades of blue, including deep sea blue, ice blue, boundless blue, and shadow blue, paired with a red alert accent, and their mascot is Buoy, a sea troll inspired by local Seattle culture.
+Despite being a relatively young franchise, the Kraken made history by becoming the first expansion team to win a playoff series against the defending Stanley Cup champions.

 Founding and Organizational Origins